bin456789/reinstall/README.en.md

 | Windows (iso) | administrator  | 123@@@         |
 | Windows (dd)  | Image username | Image password |

+If encountering a password error during remote login to Windows, try using the username .\administrator.

 ## If the script cannot be downloaded under Windows

 You can try the following methods: